fwupd/fwupd/libfwupd/README.md

 When we next bump soname the following changes are planned:

  * {sa{sv}} -> {a{sv}} -- we don't always want to send the device ID
- * Make DeviceAdded emit a FwupdDevice, not a FwupdResult
  * Unexport fwupd_result_to_data() and fwupd_result_new_from_data()

 Migration from Version 0.9.x